sabeehtaqi/projects/is64377/README.md

 #### Technical

-* Replace earthquakes with OSHA data (in CSV with Lat Lon) -- starting from Class #5 demo
+* Replace earthquakes with OSHA data (from your CSV) -- start from the Class #5 demo
 * Create a gist with your result and add that link to your project repo's README.md

 When you're done this step, continue with the rest of your project.